MauritzOnline/WebFrameworkPHP/README.md

 ### send()

-> You are free to choose Content-Type yourself and status code.
+> Base response function, allows you to send any data you want with any Content-Type and status code.

 ```php
 public function send(string $data, int $status_code = 200, string $content_type = "text/plain") { ... }